-According to a recent study by NTT Data, a leading global provider of digital business and technology services, a responsibility gap threatens to undermine the advances made possible by AI.
+A responsibility gap threatens to undermine the advances made possible by AI, according to a recent study by NTT Data, a provider of digital business and technology services.
 More than 80 percent of executives admit that leadership skills, governance and employee readiness are not keeping pace with AI advances.
-This jeopardizes investment, safety and public trust.
-The report "The AI Responsibility Gap: Why Leadership is the Missing Link" is based on the responses of more than 2,300 executives and decision makers from 34 countries and shows the urgent need for a leadership-driven mandate that aligns AI innovation with ethical responsibility.
+This puts investment, security and public trust at risk.
+The report, "The AI Responsibility Gap: Why Leadership is the Missing Link," is based on responses from more than 2,300 executives and decision-makers in 34 countries and demonstrates the urgent need for a leadership-driven mandate that aligns AI innovation with ethical responsibility.

-The study shows that the gap in AI responsibility is widening: The management floor is divided.
-While a third of managers believe that responsibility is more important than innovation, another third prioritize innovation over security.
-The remaining third rate both aspects as equally important.
-Regulatory uncertainty inhibits growth.
+The study shows that the AI responsibility gap is widening and the C-suite is divided.
+While a third of executives believe responsibility is more important than innovation, another third prioritize innovation over security.
+The remaining third consider both to be equally important.
+Regulatory uncertainty is stifling growth.
 More than 80 percent of executives say that unclear government regulations are hindering investment and implementation of AI, delaying its adoption.
-Security and ethics lag behind AI ambitions: 89 percent of executives are concerned about AI security risks.
-But only 24 percent of CISOs believe their organization has solid policies in place to balance AI risks and value creation.
+Security and ethics lag behind AI ambitions: 89 percent of executives are concerned about the security risks of AI.
+However, only 24 percent of CISOs believe their organization has sound policies in place to balance AI risks and value creation.

-67 percent of managers state that their employees do not have the necessary skills to use AI effectively.
-At the same time, 72 percent admit that they have no guidelines for the responsible use of AI.
-75 percent of managers state that their AI goals conflict with the company's sustainability goals.
+67 percent of executives say their workforce does not have the skills needed to use AI effectively.
+At the same time, 72 percent admit they do not have policies in place for the responsible use of AI.
+75 percent of executives say their AI goals conflict with the company's sustainability goals.
 This is forcing companies to rethink energy-intensive AI solutions.

 To the partner entry: